How to List Your House For Sale

 After meeting with your agent, you will have to schedule a time for them to come in and take a look at you home.
 At this point, you will have already begun some of the preparation to sell, the cleaning, decluttering, and de-personalizing of your home.
 Your agent will get a sense of your home and outline some important next steps in your home-selling journey.
 Here are what some of those next steps will look like.

 Working With Your Agent / Marketing Collaboratively

-You should be working with your agent to market your home.
+You should work with your agent to market your home.
 The agent brings a lot to the table when it comes to home marketing, in particular, their access to a Multiple Listing Service (MLS).
-But your agent cannot market the home alone.
+But, your agent cannot market the home alone.

 Creating the Listing Assets